 Early American farmers found that the same amount of corn sold for a few dollars at market could easily yield a few hundred dollars after it was mashed, fermented and distilled.
 Corn also yields more sugar than other grain crops.
 Thus, mashing corn and turning it into alcohol became the standard method of alcohol production on the early American frontier, and “corn whiskey” was born.

-At Clawhammer Supply we’re sort of picky when it comes to moonshine and believe that pure all grain whiskey is the way to go when whipping up a batch of homemade hooch.
-We also prefer corn whiskey because it's naturally sweet, it’s smooth, and it’s tradition.
-Here’s a simple way to make a corn whiskey mash with some additional options for the advanced distiller:
+A commercial distiller making a high quality finished product would believe that pure, all grain whiskey is the way to go when making a craft spirit.
+Corn whiskey is preferred because it's naturally sweet, it’s smooth, and it’s tradition.
+Here’s a simple way they would use to make a corn whiskey mash with some additional options for the advanced distiller:

 Heat 5 gallons of mash water up to 165F.
 Turn off heat when target temperature is reached and stir in the 8.5 pounds of corn.
 Stir the mash continuously for about 5 minutes then stir for a few seconds every five minutes until the temperature drops to 152F.
 Once the target temp is met, stir in the malted barley.
 Cover and leave it be for about 90 minutes, uncovering only to stir every 15 minutes or so.
 At this point all of the starches should be converted into sugar.
-Leave it sit for a few hours or use an immersion chiller to cool the mash.
-At 70 degrees add yeast, aerate (by dumping back and forth between two containers) ,cap, and add an air lock.
+Leave it sit for a few hours or use an immersion chiller to cool the mash to 70 degrees.
+At 70 degrees, add yeast, aerate (by dumping back and forth between two containers), cap, and add an air lock.
 In a week or two fermentation will be complete.
-Leave it settle for another week and you’ll be ready to distill.
+Leave it settle for another week and it will be ready to distill.
 Siphon into still.
-Do not pour.
 Make sure to leave yeast and other sediment behind.
-Also, never fill the vapor cone of your still with liquid.

 Advanced distillers should consider adding 2tsp of gypsum (CaSO4) to the mash water and adjusting the pH of mash water to somewhere between 5.8 and 6.0 before adding any ingredients.
 After adding gypsum, add citric or tartaric acid to adjust the pH of the mash water downward.
 If the pH needs adjusted upward, add calcium carbonate (CaCO3).